TheJambo/awesome-testing/README.md

 - [Sample Files](https://mzeeshan.me/tools/sample-files) - Free downloadable test file variants across video, audio, document, and archive formats (MP4, MOV, RTF, ZIP, PPTX, etc.), covering codecs, encodings, and edge cases for parser and import testing.
 - [FakeNamely](https://fakenamely.com) - Free web generator and keyless JSON API for fictional identities, addresses and names across 38 countries.
 Seeded requests return byte-identical records, so a fixture can be committed; addresses pair a real city and a genuinely valid postal code with an invented street.
 - [JsonFabrica](https://jsonfabrica.com) - API-first service for realistic synthetic JSON test data from reusable templates: relational batches with referential integrity, seed-reproducible output, and an MCP server for AI agents.
+- [Seedfast](https://seedfa.st) - Generates synthetic test data into a live PostgreSQL database from its current schema, with every foreign key resolved, driven from one command, from CI, or from an MCP server.

 ### Browser Extensions & Utilities
 - [Anchor Browser](https://anchorbrowser.io) - Cloud browser infrastructure with built-in stealth and proxy rotation for automated testing at scale